About Clare, the Institute

 Based in Auckland, New Zealand, I have a trusted network of other experts to draw upon as needed to best meet your needs.
 I happily travel for my work – conscientiously offsetting my carbon emissions through third-party verified systems.

-I am the grateful recipient of awards acknowledging my environmental work and my professional speaking from two of the professional associations to which I belong:
+I am the grateful recipient of awards for my environmental work and professional speaking from three of the professional associations I belong to:

 - “Bright Star” of the Year, from National Speakers Association of New Zealand (now the Professional Speakers Association of New Zealand)